 Jam Thumbprint Cookies - Egg-Less Jam Cookies

-Strawberry jam is always everyone's favorite in my house and hence that is one jam/preserve that gets used up really quick.
-Next to that, it is the apple jam that is a favorite.
-I did not have any homemade spiced apple jam and hence was not able to try it out, but it will be a great one to try in the fall when I will have an abundance of apple jam.
+Strawberry jam is always everyone's favorite in my house and hence that is one jam/preserve that gets used up really quickly.
+Next to that, is the apple jam that is a favorite.

 some jam thumbprint cookies with glass of milk